APNewsBreak: Customs clarifies policy on plane ID searches

 WASHINGTON (AP) — U.S. Customs and Border Protection is clarifying that airline passengers aren't required to submit to identification checks when getting off planes if there's no law enforcement-related reason.

-The clarification comes as a result of a settlement in a lawsuit.
-The settlement documents were obtained by The Associated Press on Thursday.
+The new policy directive comes as a result of a settlement in a lawsuit; the documents were obtained by The Associated Press on Thursday.

 The lawsuit was filed by passengers who had been on Delta Air Lines Flight 1583 from San Francisco to New York's Kennedy Airport in February 2017, soon after President Donald Trump's initial travel ban.
 They were told by the flight crew that all the passengers would have to show identification to get off the airplane.
 They were greeted by two Customs officers when they landed and were forced to wait aboard the plane as each passenger was checked.